LouisCasillas/MyNotes/Business/business-ideas.md

   - once domains are parked try adding something beyond just showing standard parked domain ads

 - Apps and/or sites to help ADHD people

+- Joke website where people take picture and it shows them an animal instead

+- Website that takes picture and analyzes people to see what animal they are most like

+-  Website where a person creates their perfect date or gift and then send a link to someone telling them it is randomly generating a date or gift for them.